-- 1. Diagnostic Criteria as set forth in the DSM-5 are met; - 2.
-The ABA services do not duplicate services that directly support academic achievement goals that may be included in the member's educational setting or the academic goals encompassed in the member's Individualized Education Plan (IEP)/Individualized Service Plan (ISP). - 3.
+- 1. Diagnostic Criteria as set forth in the DSM-5 are met. - 2.
+Documentation of psychological assessment, including autism-specific testing, adaptive behavior testing and cognitive evaluation to define baseline functioning.
+Any assessment should be accompanied by a formal report detailing the scores achieved and the results of the assessment. - 3.
+The ABA services do not duplicate services that directly support academic achievement goals that are or could be included in the member's educational setting or the academic goals encompassed in the member's Individualized Education Plan (IEP)/Individualized Service Plan (ISP).
+This includes shadow, para-professional, interpersonal or companion services in any setting that are implemented to directly support academic achievement goals. - 4.
 The ABA services recommended do not duplicate services provided or available to the member by other medical or behavioral health professionals.
-Examples include but are not limited to behavioral health treatment such as individual, group, and family therapies; occupational, physical, and speech therapies; - 4.
-ABA services are not a substitute for non-treatment services addressing environmental factors, including shadow, para-professional, support, interpersonal or companion services in any setting. - 5.
-Approved treatment goals and clinical documentation must be focused on active ASD core symptoms, substantial deficits that inhibit daily functioning, and clinically significant aberrant behaviors.
-This includes a plan for stimulus and response generalization in novel contexts; - 6.
-When there is a history of ABA treatment, the provider reviews the previous ABA treatment record to determine that there is a reasonable expectation that a member has the capacity to learn and generalize skills to assist in his or her independence and functional improvements. - For comprehensive treatment, the requested ABA services are focused on reducing the gap between the member's chronological and developmental ages such that the member is able to develop or restore function to the maximum extent practical OR

-For focused treatment, the requested ABA services are designed to reduce the burden of selected targeted symptoms on the member, family and other significant people in the environment, and to target increases in appropriate alternative behaviors;
+Examples include but are not limited to behavioral health treatment such as individual, group, and family therapies; or occupational, physical, and speech therapies. - 5.
+Approved treatment goals and clinical documentation must be focused on active ASD core symptoms, substantial deficits that inhibit daily functioning, and clinically significant aberrant behaviors that require the expertise of a Licensed Behavior Analyst This includes a plan for stimulus and response generalization in novel contexts. - 6.
+When there is a history of ABA treatment, the provider reviews the previous ABA treatment record to determine that there is a reasonable expectation that a member has the capacity to learn and generalize skills to assist in his or her independence and functional improvements. - 7.
+For comprehensive treatment, the requested ABA services are designed to reduce the gap between the member's chronological and developmental ages such that the member is able to develop or restore function to the maximum extent practical. - 8.
+For focused treatment, the requested ABA services are designed to reduce the burden of selected targeted symptoms on the member, family and other significant people in the environment, and to target increases in appropriate alternative behaviors. - 9.
+Treatment intensity does not exceed the member's functional ability to participate and/or is not for the convenience of the patient, caregiver, treating provider or other professional. - 10.
+Hours per week requested are not more than what is required to achieve the goals listed in the treatment plan and must reflect the member's, caregiver's, and provider's availability to participate in treatment. - 11.
+Treatment occurs in the setting(s) where target behaviors are occurring and/or where treatment is most likely to have an impact on target behaviors, unless the setting is excluded by member's benefit plan - 12.
+Direct line therapy services are provided by a Registered Behavior Technician (RBT), or Licensed Assistant Behavior Analyst, supervised by a Master level or Doctoral level Licensed Behavior Analyst, or provided in a manner consistent with the controlling state mandate. - 13.

-- 8. Treatment intensity does not exceed the member's functional ability to participate and/or is not for the convenience of the patient, caregiver, treating provider or other professional; - 9.
-Hours per week requested are not more than what is required to achieve the goals listed in the treatment plan and must reflect the member's, caregiver's, and provider's availability to participate in treatment; - 10.
-Treatment occurs in the setting(s) where target behaviors are occurring and/or where treatment is most likely to have an impact on target behaviors. - 11.
-A complete medical record is submitted by the Licensed Behavior Analyst (LBA) to include: - a.
-All initial assessments performed by the LBA and must utilize direct observation.
-Preferred skills assessments must be developmentally and age appropriate and include non-standardized assessments such as the ABLLS, VB-MAPP, and any other developmental measurements employed.
-Only those portions of assessments that address core deficits of autism are reimbursable; this excludes assessments or portions of assessments that cover academic, speech, vocational deficits, etc. Please note that standardized adaptive behavior assessment tools are not accepted as skills assessment tools; - b.
-Individualized treatment plan with clinically significant and measurable goals that clearly address the active symptoms and signs of the member's core deficits of ASD; - c.
-Goals should be written with measurable criteria such that they can be reasonably achieved within six months; - d.
-Goals should include: documentation of core symptoms of ASD in the treatment plan, date of treatment introduction, measured baseline/present level of performance of targeted goal, objective present level of behavior, mastery criteria, estimated date of mastery, and a specific plan for generalization of skills; - e.
-Functional Behavior Assessment to address targeted problematic behaviors with operational definition and provide data to measure progress, as clinically indicated; - f.
-Documentation of treatment participants, procedures and setting; - g.
-Coordination of care with member's other treating providers to communicate pertinent medical and/or behavioral health information. - 12.
-Direct line therapy services are provided by a line therapist, Registered Behavior Technician (RBT), or Licensed Assistant Behavior Analyst (LABA), supervised by an LBA or Doctoral level LBA or provided in a manner consistent with the controlling state mandate.
-In selected circumstances, New Directions will consider direct 1:1 services provided by an LBA or a Doctoral level LBA. - Telehealth/ Telemedicine is not an approved method of service delivery for direct ABA services (e.g., 97153, 97154, 0373t).
-Telehealth/ Telemedicine for parent education (e.g., 97156 and 97157) and direct supervision activities (e.g., 97155) can be covered if allowed as an eligible telehealth/ telemedicine service under the member benefit plan.
-It is recommended that telehealth/ telemedicine service delivery be combined with face to face service delivery of direct supervision activities. - 14.
 The treatment plan must include a plan to support the member's ability to generalize skills across stimuli, contexts and individuals, via caregiver training or an appropriate alternative.
-Provider should be able to demonstrate how operational control will be transferred to caregivers. - 15.
-Although not required for the initial service request, transition and aftercare planning should begin during the early phases of treatment.
+Provider should be able to demonstrate how instructional control will be transferred to caregivers to include either: